ulixee/hero/website/docs/Advanced/BrowserEmulators.md

 ### BrowserEmulators.getRandom<em>()</em>

-Retrieve a random browser emulator from the list of plugins already loaded.
+Retrieve a random browser emulator from the list of loaded emulators.

 #### **Returns** `IBrowserEmulator`

 ### BrowserEmulators.load<em>(BrowserEmulatorClass)</em>

-Load a 3rd party browser emulator into your environment.
+Load a browser emulator into your environment.

 #### **Arguments**: